Associate Pastor, Dan Varanelli

 Founding Pastor, Scott Rodriguez

-To contact an elder call 727-533-TABB, leave a message and someone will get back with you as soon as possible.
+To contact a leader, email us at [email protected], and someone will get back with you as soon as possible.

 Our Leadership Form